Workflow Reference¶

 parallelism: auto # Worker processes (default: auto)

-shortest_path: false # Limit to shortest paths (default: false)
+shortest_path: false # Restrict to shortest paths (default: false)

 flow_placement: PROPORTIONAL # PROPORTIONAL | EQUAL_BALANCED